 A detailed description of this service appears in the current SUNY Downstate Health Sciences University (HSU) Student Handbook.
 Confidential student counseling is available through the Downstate Health Sciences University Student Counseling Services.
 Faculty will not be informed of this service.
-Due to the recent shift to online learning at Downstate Health Sciences University, Student Counseling Services is now offering counseling support via teletherapy (telephone or video-based) to Downstate students in need.
-Please contact us by email at counseling@downstate.edu (preferred method) or by telephone (718) 270-1408.
+During the COVID-19 pandemic, student counseling services have been offered via teletherapy (telephone or video-based) to Downstate students in need.
+Please contact Student Counseling Services by email at counseling@downstate.edu (preferred method) or by telephone (718) 270-1408.
+Please include dates and times when you are available in your message.